planetscale/docs/content/docs/connecting-to-db.md

 To create a PlanetScale Database, follow these steps:

 1. Go to the [PlanetScale console](https://console.planetscale.com).
+1. Click on your cluster.
-1. Click on your database name.
+1. Click on your database.
 1. Click the **Connect** button.
 1. Click the **Copy** button next to your connection string.
 1. Paste the connection string into a MySQL client.